-Listed below are schools offering Medical Assistant programs in Kentucky.
+Listed below are all of the schools offering Medical Assistant programs in Kentucky.
 As a rule, you should contact at least 3-5 schools during the course of your research, and ideally more.
-As with many things in life, the way to find the right Medical Assistant program for your needs is to spend some time shopping around.
+There are important differences between the programs in terms of cost, admissions requirements, and other characteristics, and, as with many things in life, the way to find the best Medical Assistant program for your needs is to spend some time shopping around.

 Medical assisting is a promising career for someone with a high school diploma or GED who is looking to enter a field with good job demand.
 In some cases, you can enter this medical profession after only one or two years of schooling.
 If you are searching for a school in Kentucky, you will find the colleges offering this program and related specialties listed below.
 Request more information from the schools you see.